PortMidi/portmidi/pm_test/README.txt

 Type output device number: >>0 [pick output device to loopback] Latency in milliseconds: >>100
-Type input  device number: >>0 [pick input device for loopback] [Program will run forever.
-After awhile, quit with ^C. You can read the Cummulative bytes/sec value; it is affected by latency.]
+Type input  device number: >>0 [pick input device for loopback] [Program will send 100,000 bytes.
+After awhile, program will quit.
+You can read the Cummulative bytes/sec value; it is affected by latency.]

 23. ./fast [no latency]
     ./fastrcv [in another shell]